QuintineSol/DataEngineering/README.md

 git checkout <branch_name>
 ```

+STEP 5, 6 & 7 can be repeated multiple times.

 STEP 5: make your code (this happens on your local branch)

 STEP 6: commit your code